ytanay/grunt-asset-linker/README.md

 > Automatically inject tags of any kind into your markup, and tag distributions while you're at it.

+## HOLD UP!
+This README is somewhat out of date.
+If in doubt, inspect the code.

 ## Getting Started
 This plugin requires Grunt `~0.4.x`